invertase/react-native-firebase/docs/database/usage/index.md

 const reference = database().ref('/users/123');
 ```

-NOTE: To get a reference to a database other than an 'us-central1' default database, you must pass the database URL.
+NOTE: To get a reference to a database other than a 'us-central1' default database, you must pass the database URL.
 You can find your Realtime Database URL in the Realtime Database section of the Firebase console.

 ```js
 import { firebase } from '@react-native-firebase/database';